EMDR therapist near me Philadelphia

 Frequently asked questions

 • ADHD can sometimes be hard to diagnose in adults.
-If you resonate with the description above, or you’ve been getting treatment for depression and anxiety for years with little to no results, it may be worth looking into getting an ADHD evaluation
+If you resonate with the description above, or you’ve been getting treatment for depression and anxiety for years with little to no results, it may be worth looking into getting an ADHD evaluation.A lot of people come to me having been treated for anxiety or depression for years with limited results.
+Sometimes that's because ADHD was underneath it the whole time.
+If that resonates, it's worth exploring

 • If you’re not looking to get medication for ADHD you do not need to get a formal evaluation.
 Being able to talk about your symptoms and experiences with your therapist can give you a good idea of whether or not you may have ADHD